oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

    Follow the below steps to enable TDE.

-   2. Set ENCRYPTION_WALLET_LOCATION in the $ORACLE_HOME/network/admin/sqlnet.ora file.
+   a .
+Set ENCRYPTION_WALLET_LOCATION in the $ORACLE_HOME/network/admin/sqlnet.ora file.

       Insert the below line in sqlnet.ora (Ensure to update the correct ORACLE_HOME for you)